Skip to main content

 How do I change the text of the Joomla Update Notification emails?

-Don't mind receiving these emails but would like to change the text of them?
+Don't mind receiving these emails but would like to customise their text?

-You can do that through system and then Email templatesjoomla update email1
+You can do that via system and then Email templatesjoomla update email1

-Here you will see an overview of all emails and you search for Joomla: Update Notification.
+You will see an overview of all emails here and search for Joomla: Update Notification.

 joomla update email2

-In the detail screen you can change the text of the subject and content of the email to your liking.
+In the details screen, you can change the text of the subject and content of the email to your liking.

-To add dynamic information such as the latest version you can use Tags indicated on the right.
+To add dynamic information such as the latest version, you can use Tags indicated on the right-hand side.

 joomla update email3

 Still not satisfied with the result?
-Just click on the "restore" buttons on the right side of the screen and everything will be reset to the original text.
+Then click the "restore" buttons on the right-hand side of the screen and everything is reset to the original text.

 Do you need help managing your websites?